ChenQiqian/learn-notes/docs/ielts/speaking/part1.md

     However, when writing, we are imagining the shape of the character, so I would even say that we are drawing.
 It leads to a more beautiful way of composing.

 ???question "What are some of the things that require handwriting?"
-    I think handwriting represents your identity and your respectation.
+    I think handwriting represents your identity and your respect.

     So, signing is one of the places that you use your handwriting to prove the identity.